 Watch your plants and they will show you when they need a drink.
 Most show signs of wilting (see photo).
 That’s a sign they need water soon.
 Once you give them a drink, they perk up quickly.
 But some will not tell you until it is too late, like a live oak tree.
 Invest in a moisture meter.
 They help to read the moisture with a poke into the soil around the roots.
 We have them and they’re very easy to use.

-5. Gifts for Gardening Moms
+5. Gifts for Moms and Grads

 Check out our May Garden Guide for more tips!
 Happy gardening!